University of Florida word mark

 Sponsor’s Budget Forms and Formats

-The Sponsor’s forms and format for budget and budget narratives should always be used.
+The sponsor’s forms and format for budget and budget narratives should always be used for the submission documents.

-Pay attention to Sponsor’s guidelines.
+Pay attention to the sponsor’s guidelines.
 They provide information concerning budget limitations, specific cost considerations, requirements for cost sharing, and other special financial information.
-Failure to adhere to a Sponsor’s budget or program guidelines may jeopardize funding for the proposal.
+Failure to adhere to a sponsor’s budget or program guidelines may jeopardize funding for the proposal.

 Budget Escalation Factors

-For multi-year proposals, DSP recommends using up to a 3% escalation factor for those recurring direct costs found in each budget period, such as Salary and Wages, Travel, Equipment, and Material and Supplies.
-For Tuition as part of a Graduate Student Research Assistant compensation, use the escalation factor found on the Tuition Table.
-Do not escalate F&A rates.
+For multi-year proposals, DSP recommends using up to a 3% escalation factor for those recurring direct costs found in each budget period, such as Salaries and Wages, Travel, Equipment, and Material and Supplies.
+For Tuition as part of a Graduate Student Research Assistant compensation, use the escalation factor found on the Graduate Student Salary & Tuition Costs page.
+Do not escalate Facilities & Administrative costs rates.
 The most currently approved and published rates at the time of proposal must be used.

 Federal Grant Budget Tips